 For information about unsolicited proposals see Infrastructure Finance and Reform.

-The following factsheets provide guidance on key procurement topics as they relate to the Territory.
-Please note some of these factsheets are under review.
+The following factsheets and Better Practice Guidance provide guidance on key procurement topics as they relate to the Territory.
 Users should seek advice from Procurement ACT for any specific matters.

 - Australian New Zealand Government Procurement Agreement (ANZGPA)

 - Disposal of assets